Since the early 1980s, the prevalence of type 2 diabetes mellitus (DM) has doubled in Australians.

 Some general principles proven to improve diabetes include:

-Physical activity is one of the key modifiable risk factors for diabetes.
+Exercise regularly: Physical activity is one of the key modifiable risk factors for diabetes.
 Just two hours walking (total) per week can significantly reduce mortality from all causes of disease, including diabetes.
+Activities such as walking, tai chi, yoga and so on, and try to increase physical activities in daily life – walk instead of driving where possible, take the stairs instead of the lift, ride a bike or walk the dog, walk with a friend for social interaction and exercise that is effective and enjoyable.

 Engage in regular activities such as walking, tai chi, yoga and so on, and try to increase physical activities in daily life – walk instead of driving where possible, take the stairs instead of the lift, ride a bike or walk the dog, walk with a friend for social interaction and exercise that is effective and enjoyable.